cogment/cogment-doc/docs/reference/cli/directory/directory-client.md

 ## Directory Client Deregister

-The deregistration client is used to deregister (remove/delete) a service from the Directory.
+This command is used to deregister (remove/delete) a service from the Directory.

 E.g.: